musselwhizzle/Focus-Points/README.md

 * Library -> Plug-in Extras -> Show Metadata, or
 * File -> Plug-in Extras -> Show Metadata

-The Metadata Viewer comes in handy for viewing any information that is not visible in the info sections of the focus point windows.
-The information is fetched directly from the image file on disk so it gives a full picture of metadata written by the camera.
-Metadata can be filtered by keys or value.
-The filter accepts pattern matching using commonly known 'magic characters':
+The Metadata Viewer is useful for viewing information that is not visible in the Info panes of the focus windows.
+The information is retrieved directly from the image file on disk, giving a complete picture of the metadata written by the camera.
+Metadata can be filtered by key or value.
+The filter accepts pattern matching with common 'magic characters':

  | Char  | <div align="left">Meaning</div>                |
  |:-----:|------------------------------------------------|